Uplift » How Long Will the Bank Hold My Settlement Check?

 Although every personal injury claim is unique, there is a set process that unfolds before your settlement check arrives at your doorstep.

 • Sign the release forms: Once you agree to a settlement with the insurer, you sign a release agreement form.
-As well as accepting the settlement offer, you also relinquish any further legal claims regarding your accident injuries.
+In addition to accepting the settlement offer, you also relinquish any further legal claims regarding your accident injuries.
 Your attorney will send the signed release form to the insurer.

-• Insurer will issue the settlement check: The insurer will process, issue, and mail your settlement check after receiving the signed release form.
-Hold-ups often occur at this stage for routine reasons like employees off work sick or on vacation, and incorrectly signed documentation, in addition to straightforward inefficiency or human error.
+• The insurer will issue the settlement check: The insurer will process, issue, and mail your settlement check after receiving the signed release form.
+Hold-ups often occur at this stage for routine reasons like employees being out sick or on vacation, incorrectly signed documentation, or straightforward inefficiency and human error.

-• Your attorney deposits the check in a trust account: Your attorney is obliged to deposit the settlement check into the trust account or escrow account of the law firm.
-This can add a week or more to the overall time frame as the check is cleared by the issuing bank.
-Check clearing takes up to seven days.
+• Your attorney deposits the check in a trust account: Your attorney is required to deposit the settlement check into the law firm’s trust or escrow account.
+This can add a week or more to the overall time frame while the check clears the issuing bank, which can take up to seven days.

-• Lienholders and creditors are paid: Your attorney will negotiate your liens and make outstanding payments for medical bills, health insurance, and Medicare/Medicaid if appropriate.
+• Lien holders and creditors are paid: Your attorney will negotiate your liens and make outstanding payments for medical bills, health insurance, and Medicare/Medicaid, if applicable.
 Any outstanding child support payments will also be made.
-This phase of proceedings can be time-consuming.
+This phase of the process can be time-consuming.

-• Your attorney deducts legal fees and legal costs from the settlement: Your attorney will now deduct agreed legal fees, as well as any legal costs like court filing fees and depositions.
-Your attorney then mails your settlement check with the remaining amount.
+• Your attorney deducts legal fees and costs from the settlement: Your attorney will now deduct the agreed-upon legal fees, as well as any legal costs, such as court filing fees and deposition expenses.
+Your attorney will then mail your settlement check for the remaining amount.

 How do Structured Settlement Payments Differ?

-Unlike a regular settlement which is paid in full, a structured settlement involves smaller payments made over time.
-Structured settlements often occur when there was a severe injury requiring ongoing medical care, or when the case involves a minor.
+Unlike a regular settlement, which is paid in full, a structured settlement involves smaller payments made over time.
+Structured settlements often occur when there is a severe injury requiring ongoing medical care, or when the case involves a minor.

-The insurer will usually set up an annuity so you are paid out on a fixed schedule.
+The insurer will usually set up an annuity so that you are paid on a fixed schedule.

-You should carefully review the terms of all potential structured settlements with your attorney to avoid any unnecessary delays.
+You should carefully review the terms of any potential structured settlement with your attorney to avoid unnecessary delays.

 How Can I Streamline the Delivery of My Settlement Check?

-There are some simple methods you can employ to speed up the delivery of your settlement check.
+There are some simple methods you can use to speed up the delivery of your settlement check.

-When you are approaching a settlement agreement, start working on a release form draft ahead of time.
+When you are approaching a settlement agreement, start working on a draft of the release form ahead of time.

-Next, liaise with your attorney to calculate your liens and bills.
+Next, work with your attorney to calculate your liens and bills.
 You can do this while the insurer is processing the release form.

-Always respond to all requests from your lawyer in a timely fashion to expedite the settlement check process.
+Always respond to requests from your lawyer in a timely manner to expedite the settlement check process.

 Is It Worth Considering Pre-Settlement Funding?

 Pre-settlement funding, commonly referred to as lawsuit loans, is a form of risk-free financing.
 Unlike a traditional loan, legal funding doesn’t require a credit check or proof of income.
 Instead, a funding company will offer you a portion of your forthcoming settlement.
-If you win your case, you pay the principal in addition to a funding fee and interest.
+If you win your case, you repay the principal plus a funding fee and interest.
 If you lose your case, you pay nothing.

 While pre-settlement funding is not the right solution for everyone, it can be useful if you experience unexpected delays in the settlement check process.